 The Food and Drug Administration has a name review process that's supposed to prevent pharmaceutical companies from using a name that's too close to another one already on the market.
 And they have forced drug companies to change the names of about a dozen drugs over the years, says Cohen.

-There have been a few recent incidents where the need for such a system seems to have been validated.
-In late July, the FDA announced it had received 226 reports of confusion involving Risperdal, a drug for schizophrenia and other psychiatric disorders, and Requip, used to treat Parkinson's and restless legs syndrome.
+An incident just this summer showed why some kind of naming review process is necessary.
+In late July, the FDA announced it had received 226 reports of prescription errors involving Risperdal, a drug for schizophrenia and other psychiatric disorders, and Requip, used to treat Parkinson's and restless legs syndrome.
 The two drugs had similar labels with matching colors, and also are prescribed at the same doses at the same frequency.
 The companies were asked by the FDA to change the packaging and lettering to help differentiate the drugs.